 Most screens have a similar shape, whether you're using a Mac screen or a small TV screen as your desktop.
-That shape takes a 3x5" photo, but that's not how most photos come, so you'll need to change that.
+That shape takes a 3x5" photo, but that's not how most photos show up, so you'll need to change it.
 Here's how:

-- Find your photo in the screen saver folder you just set up.
-Double click on the photo to expand it.
+- Choose one of the photos on your temporary "house" page.
+Double click to expand it.
 In the upper right hand corner, click "Edit."

 - Now you can change the looks and shape of the photo.
 From the tabs in the middle of the screen, click "Crop."